-- Representation at EU, UK Government, Scottish Parliament, and Local Authority levels on all matters relating to the management of wild deer in Scotland.
+- Representation at UK Government, Scottish Parliament, and Local Authority levels on all matters relating to the management of wild deer in Scotland.

 - Regular liaison with appropriate Government agencies and Non-Government Organisations.